Exporting to Australia

 Demand for UK expertise

-Digital transformation of government organisations and businesses is driving demand for digital products and services.
-There are particular opportunities in ICT, smart cities, the ‘internet of things’ (IoT), big data, artificial intelligence (AI), automation, blockchain, systems integration and cloud computing.
+Digital transformation of government organisations and businesses is driving demand.
+There are opportunities in ICT, the ‘internet of things’ (IoT), big data, artificial intelligence (AI), automation, blockchain, systems integration, cloud computing, smart tech, cleantech and agritech.

 Highly skilled workforce

 Australia can offer UK companies a smart, multicultural workforce with an enterprising mindset and the skills to promote innovation and grow international business.

 Australian rail projects align strongly with UK expertise.
 There is demand for technologically advanced systems, products and services in areas such as consulting, engineering design, system and power engineering, signalling, digital systems, construction equipment, operational products, project management and delivery.
 A proposed memorandum of understanding between the Rail Industry Association and the Australasian Rail Association will also open up opportunities.

 Construction of Western Sydney International Airport is now underway.
 Set to open in 2026, the airport is expected to generate economic activity, provide employment opportunities and meet Sydney's growing aviation needs.
 There is high demand for international expertise across the airport construction supply chain.

 Urban regeneration and smart cities

 Despite the impact of the pandemic, Australia’s population is projected to grow considerably over the coming decades, transforming cities in the eastern states and spurring demand for high density and affordable housing developments and urban regeneration.
 UK experience in urban planning and the roll out of smart technology, architecture and design, consulting, construction, project management and delivery would be welcomed.

 The majority of Australian consumers are now shopping online, and e-commerce sales are expected to continue to grow exponentially.

 New marketplaces have unlocked more opportunities for UK retailers to sell online in Australia, including Amazon Australia and Catch.com.au.